 - Class C: Encompassing everything that is not Class A or B, these are the lowest rated office properties available on market.
 Typically, Class C spaces are older, located in bad areas and in need of considerable upgrades and renovation.
 In addition, the infrastructure is considered poor and often times the asset’s technology is outdated.
 As a result, Class C office features the lowest price tag on the market.
 Also, Class C space can take a considerable amount of time to sell or lease.

 These classifications just go to reinforce an important point: not all commercial real estate is created equal.
 If you’re in the market to buy or lease office space, you have a lot to consider before you sign on the dotted line.
 Below, we offer guidance to a typical issue our clients encounter when searching for office buildings.

 How Much Office Space Do You Need?

 First off, offfices can range from as small as 850 square feet all the way up to 20,000 square feet.
 For this reason, it’s so important to thoroughly determine how much space you need prior to beginning your search.
 Clients who do this see often see decreased costs, improved operational efficiency and ultimately stay in their location (as opposed to moving every 5 years).
 To determine exactly how much offices space you need for your business, use our tips and tools below.

 According to CCIM, the general rule of thumb is to account 100 to 150 square feet for every employee.
 Amounts broken down as follows:

 Needs versus Wants

-Since every office is different, next up is determining your exact office space needs.
+Next, you need to determine your exact office needs, since every one is different.
 Do you need a full kitchen, or is a small break room sufficient?
 How many meeting rooms do you need, or do you prefer open shared workspaces?
 Do you require a copy room, or can a copier be shoved into reception?
 Each need breaks down to a specific square footage.
 So, ironing out the necessities will be super beneficial to determining your square footage range…and monthly rent payment.